 - AIO Coolers provide greater cooling during overclocking

-We’ve encountered plenty of people who have to push their PC under their desks and against the wall because they just don’t have the room to safely put their PCs anywhere else.
+We’ve encountered plenty of people who have to put their PC under their desks and against the wall because they just don’t have the room to safely put their PCs anywhere else.

 AIO coolers really prove their worth when it comes to getting the most performance during long overclocking sessions.
 Overclocking refers to when you push any PC component above its designed configurations either through third-party or manufacturer-provided tools.